Junjun-Xu/SiPAS-Profiler/README.md

 #Please keep the order of following parameters
 #The mode of alignment.
 PE or SE.
 The default is PE mode
 PE
+#The multimap number.If the value is 10.
+It means that if the read map to more than 10 position, it will be discarded.
+Default is 2.
+2
+#The mismatch rate number.
+If this value is more than set value, this read will be discard.Defult is 0.1.
+0.1
+#The minimun number of match.
+80
+#The directory of output
+/home/outputDirS
+#The gene annotation file (GTF format)
+/home/wheat.gff
+#The gene reference file (fa format)
+/home/wheat.fa
+#The path of STAR alignment software
+/home/STAR-2.6.1c/bin/Linux_x86_64
 #The directory of reference genome index
 /home/genome
 #The SampleInformation file (with header), the format is Taxa\tBarcode\tPlateName\tFastqPath
 /home/SampleInformation.txt
-#The gene annotation file (GTF format or GFF format)
-/home/wheat_v1.0_Lulab.gff3
-#The path of STAR alignment software
-/home/software/STAR-2.5.3a/bin/MacOSX_x86_64/STAR
-#The directory of output
-/home/outputDir
 ```

 ##### 2.Sample Information File